rpm-software-management/rpm/docs/manual/spec.md

     # this is a comment
 ```

+Comments are also allowed after conditionals (see below).
+Some older
+versions of RPM (4.14 to 4.19) did issue a warning on those, but they
+are fully legal from RPM 4.20 onward.

 Macros are expanded even in comment lines.
 If this is undesireable, escape
 the macro with an extra percent sign (%):